01Nov

 A recognition that you will one day die should motivate you to prioritize your relationships with friends and loved ones

 Today is an important date in Mexican culture.
 It is known as Día de los Muertos (Day of the Dead).
 The Day of the Dead is used ritualistically to contemplate and acknowledge one’s mortality.
 On this day people make toasts to their dead relatives and acknowledge that they, like their relatives, will one day face their own mortality.
 This ritual is not intended to be macabre.
 It has nothing to do with Satanic rituals.
-Rather, it is used as a reminder that life is finite and therefore one must fully embrace life by focusing on what some consider to be most important--relationships with friends, family, and loved ones should be prioritized.
+Rather, it is used as a reminder that life is finite and therefore one must fully embrace life by focusing on what some consider to be most important--relationships with friends, family, and loved ones.

 Siddhartha Mukherjee, an oncologist and associate professor of medicine, describes the focus of those who are directly facing their mortality and imminently about to die.
 He said that most people at this end phase of life direct their gaze away from status, fame, fortune and luxury items; and toward their personal relationships.
 Muhkerjee indicated that those who are on their deathbeds attempt to make four bids to those around them: